Need help with depression? Then you're in the right place . . . for help!

-In that context, depression can be usefully put into two categories, with each subdivided into degrees of intensity, e.g. 1 (mild) 10 (severe).
+In general sense, depression can be usefully put into two categories, with each subdivided into degrees of intensity, e.g. 1 (mild) 10 (severe).
 While it is true that both types involve some form of imbalance or dysregulation of certain brain regions, they do so for different reasons or causes.
 The first type is the type that occurs as a result of a major life event, for example, the loss of a loved one, a relationship break-up, losing your home, maybe through debt or being retrenched etc. The second type, more typically, involves an event that disrupts the normal workings of the brain.
 Things that can cause this are (but not limited to):

 - a psychotic illness, causing or including a psychotic depression (hallucination and/or delusion)

 - brain disease, tumours, meningitis, TIA, stroke etc.

 - viral or bacterial infection (as well as in the body/organs, dental or nasal problems have also been linked)